At a Glance

 Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of a Residential Practitioner.
 Tailor your application to highlight how your skills and experiences align with these expectations.

-Write a Personal Statement: Include a personal statement that reflects your passion for making a difference in the lives of children and young people.
-Share specific examples of your previous work or volunteer experiences that demonstrate your commitment and skills.
+Write a Strong Cover Letter: Your cover letter should express your passion for making a difference in the lives of children and young people.
+Share specific examples from your past experiences that showcase your commitment and suitability for the role.

-Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
-A polished application shows attention to detail and professionalism, which are crucial in this role.
+Proofread Your Application: Before submitting, carefully proofread your application materials for any spelling or grammatical errors.
+A polished application reflects your attention to detail and professionalism, which are crucial in this role.

 How to prepare for a job interview at Brook Street UK

-As a Residential Practitioner, your role revolves around making a positive impact on children and young people.
+As a Residential Practitioner, your role is all about impacting the lives of children and young people.
 Be sure to express your genuine passion for helping others during the interview.
-Share personal experiences or stories that highlight your commitment to supporting vulnerable individuals.
+Share personal experiences or motivations that drive you to work in this field.

 ✨Prepare for Scenario-Based Questions